Ms J Millington

 Physical Education

-In the Spring term, pupils will have P.E each week on a Monday and Thursday.
+In the Summer term, pupils will have P.E each week on a Monday and Thursday.
 Please ensure your child arrives to school in their P.E kit.

 Don’t forget to follow us on Twitter @TheOaksCPRowan to get frequent updates about what we have been up to in class.